harness/developer-hub/docs/platform/8_Pipelines/w_pipeline-steps-reference/yaml-reference-cd-pipeline.md

 It includes common examples of the major schema entries.

 New to Harness YAML?
-See [Harness YAML Quickstart](../harness-yaml-quickstart.md).
+Go to [Harness YAML Quickstart](../harness-yaml-quickstart.md).

 ## Viewing the YAML Schema